josejuanqm/JQSwiftIcon/README.md

 Then you can choose between 2 ways you can use JQSwiftIcon.
 ####1.
 No Custom Class

-Simply call processIcons on any UILabel, UIButton or UITextField that has a placeholder.
+Simply import JQSwiftIcon and call processIcons on any UILabel, UIButton or UITextField that has a placeholder.

 ```swift
 myLabel.processIcons()